 Food Process Manufacturing Plant Addition Design/Build

 A food-grade powder processing facility in Defiance, Ohio, needed to add a new manufacturing line for a critical upcoming new product launch.
 The project presented several challenges, which the Rudolph Libbe Group was uniquely positioned to address, using the Guided Process Solutions (GPS) approach.

 The GPS Design/Build advantage

 The first challenge was the short timeline based on the market-driven schedule of the customer.
 A secondary hurdle was the plant’s limited potential for expanding its ground-floor footprint, which was restricted by site property boundaries.
 Upon assessing the complexity of the project, the engineering firm initially involved requested that RLG and the GPS design/build approach be brought on board.

 That’s when RLG assumed the role of primary project manager, ultimately supplying the majority of the design, engineering, and building services, and completing the project on schedule and on budget within 10 months.
-Self-perform services from RLG included: masonry, mechanical, civil/sitework, structural steel erection, machinery installation, mechanical insulation and electrical.
+Self-perform services from RLG included: masonry, mechanical, civil/sitework, structural steel erection, equipment setting, mechanical insulation and electrical.

 Solving complex design, planning, and installation challenges

 Using the GPS approach, RLG worked with the owner to develop a novel solution for the new line addition, where space constraints forced a vertical orientation for the building envelope.
 The result was a 2,500-square-foot addition, under a 60-foot ceiling — towering over the existing facility — to house this vertical production line.

 This stacked, three-tiered processing line operates under a gravity-fed system.
 The raw material enters the line at the top and feeds downward through a middle processing stage, before making a final descent to the packaging station on the ground floor.

 The specialized processing equipment was sourced from a supplier in Germany, which added another layer of complexity to the project.
 To meet this challenge, an expediter was hired to handle the logistics of coordinating the shipment, delivery, and installation of the equipment, while choreographing the activity of the jobsite personnel.
 At times more than 100 construction personnel worked alongside each other within this small space, without reportable injuries.